-To create a story sensory bin, choose a variety of age appropriate sensory materials and arrange them thoughtfully to create an invitation to play.
+To create a story sensory bin, choose a variety of age appropriate sensory materials that relate to the theme of the story and arrange them thoughtfully to create an engaging invitation to play.
 The potential and possibilities are endless and you can really use your imagination.
-I’ve added a few links at the bottom of this post if you’re looking for more inspiration.

 - Grass – shredded green paper

-- River – dyed blue rice and gems
+- River – dyed blue rice and/or gems

 - Forest – toy trees